some-natalie/some-natalie/_posts/2023-04-03-kubernoodles-pt-5.md

 ## Labels are the best

-Container labels are literally :sparkles: free glittery goodness :sparkles: bestowed upon us by our YAML overlords.
+Container labels are literally ✨ free glittery goodness ✨ bestowed upon us by our YAML overlords.
 Use them liberally.
 These lightweight key/value labels allow you to build all sorts of other processes out on top of these containers, such as:

 - Documenting what the source and documentation of the image is
 - Adding authorship, licensing, and other descriptive data (if needed)